 • Perform analysis to understand similarities between the customers in this group.
 Why did they leave?

-Perform segmentation of the lost customers
+Perform segmentation of the customer data

 • Segment customers within the group by two scales: